 Progress continues on plans to develop a new $18.3 million water treatment plant on a new site on Whau Valley Road.

-The investigation has been completed, the best option selected, the land has been secured, now Council is preparing to apply for a site to be designated for Whau Valley Dam’s new water treatment plant.
+The investigation has been completed, the best option selected, the land has been secured, now the detailed design for the construction of a new water treatment plant located at 274 Whau Valley Road (approximately 700m down from the existing plant) is currently underway.

-The move follows studies undertaken last year to decide between upgrading the aging water treatment plant on the corner of Whau Valley Road and Fairway Drive, or whether to rebuild to ensure an ongoing secure drinking water for the District.
+The move follows studies taken undertaken in 2014 to decide between upgrading the aging treatment plant on the corner of Whau Valley Road and Fairway Drive, or whether to rebuild to ensure ongoing secure drinking water for the district.

 The existing plant has been providing water to Whangarei for more than 60 years.
 Over time it has been adapted to meet rising water quality standards, and it now processes much more water than it did when it was new.